davidmreed/nonskating.club/content/guides/scorekeeper.md

 ## Paperwork Beyond the Manual

 Many experienced scorekeepers go beyond what's specified in the Statsbook Manual.
+The conventions you adopt should always be _additive_, not _contrastive_: you can write down more information than the Statsbook Manual requires in the margins or un-marked areas of your paperwork, but do not make non-standard marks in standard spaces.
+This will produce confusion for your Head NSO when they complete the statsbook.

-It's a good idea to always write down your pivot's number in the margin of your score sheet, to the left of the Jam column.
-This ensures that when a star pass occurs, you have the information at hand.
+Writing down the pivot's number in the margin of your score sheet, to the left of the Jam column, is a very common and useful convention.
+This ensures that when a star pass occurs, you have the pivot number you need at hand; you may not be able to see the pivot when the star pass actually takes place.
 It also allows your paperwork to support the Penalty Lineup Tracker's during statsbook data entry.

+It may be useful to mark the margin of your paperwork with a symbol, such as a horizontal line, on each jam in which a Star Pass occurs.
+This makes it easier for you to rapidly count Star Passes to confirm that you are in sync with the other scorekeeper or with a Penalty Lineup Tracker.

 Some scorekeepers use "Dot System".
 Dot System is a way to annotate your paperwork with more information about the progress of the jam, which can help you keep track of scoring trips.
 This guide deliberately does not cover Dot System.
 You can read about it [here](TODO).
 We neither encourage nor discourage the Dot System.
 We encourage reviewing it and experimenting to find what makes you most effective.